HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Core Web Vitals is measured via the page loads of real Chrome users across millions of websites and available via a public dataset, the [Chrome User Experience Report](https://developer.chrome.com/docs/crux/) (CrUX).

 These metrics are designed to evolve.
-In [March 2024](https://web.dev/blog/inp-cwv-march-12)​​, [Interaction to Next Paint](https://web.dev/articles/inp) (INP) took over as the measurement for interactivity from the previous metric, First Input Delay (FID), which only measured the input delay of the first interaction on a page.
-FID was an inaccurate measure for a number of reasons and many sites—particularly JavaScript-heavy sites—were often falsely represented as providing good interactivity to users.
-Therefore, many JavaScript frameworks have seen a drop in pass rate because of this change this year.
-However, it should also be noted that [SPAs are not accurately measured by Core Web Vitals](https://web.dev/articles/vitals-spa-faq) at present.
+In [March 2024](https://web.dev/blog/inp-cwv-march-12)​​, [Interaction to Next Paint](https://web.dev/articles/inp) (INP) took over as the main measurement for interactivity from the previous metric, First Input Delay (FID), which only measured the input delay of the first interaction on a page.
+FID was an inaccurate measurement for a number of reasons, and many sites (particularly JavaScript-heavy sites) often falsely represented that they provided good interactivity to users.
+As a result, many JavaScript frameworks have seen their pass rate drop in 2024 because of this change.
+It should be noted, however, that currently [SPAs are not accurately measured by Core Web Vitals](https://web.dev/articles/vitals-spa-faq).

 {{ figure_markup(
   image="percent-of-good-cwv-experiences-on-mobile.png",